zendesk/samson_secret_puller/README.md

 ### Debugging

-Since the init-container always shuts down, debug by using a dedicated Pod, see [kubernetes/debug.yml]
+ - Use a dedicated Pod to debug inside the cluster, see [kubernetes/debug.yml]
+ - There is no `bash`, use `sh`

 ### Test